McMaster-Solar-Car-Project/purchase-request-site/README.md

 - Gmail Account (Emailing warnings)
 - Google Cloud Run (Deploying the Docker image)
 - Supabase (Store credentials and backup data)
+ This line was added by Janet as part of her first open-source contribution.